About the NY Alpha Chapter

 Meet the Actives

-Homecoming Weekend 2013 (September 20-21) at Cornell University was a great success.
+Reunion and Homecoming Weekend 2014 were both great successes.
 Many thanks to all the actives and alumni who organized and attended events with New York Alpha!
 Don't forget to email your photos and stories to email@example.com or submit news via our online form at Submit News Item.
 We'd love to publish them on the website or in the next newsletter!

 If you are a member of Phi Kappa Psi at Cornell, but you don't have login information for this website, please click on the "New User" link in the upper-right corner of this page for help.